We’ll help you define your academic, career and personal goals. Contact the Neeley Academic Advising Center.

 Your cumulative GPA from your previous institution does not transfer over to your TCU GPA.
 However, any required courses you have taken will be calculated internally into your GPA for our admissions process.

-You can apply the semester that you are finishing your required courses as long as you have at least a 2.5 GPA in those courses and a 3.0 cumulative TCU GPA.
+Pre-Business students can apply at the beginning of the semester that they are finishing their Lower-Division required courses as long as they have at least a 2.75 GPA in the Lower-Division courses and a 3.0 cumulative TCU GPA.
 Remember, you must have ALL of your pre-business requirements complete by the end of the semester you apply or you may risk having your acceptance rescinded.
 See our application page

 Orientation is strongly recommended.
 You will gain valuable information that will make your transition smoother.
 Also, you will not be able to register for classes until you meet with an academic advisor.